jabruniessner/clust2/README.md

 ```

 Where Node is the number of clusters after this cycle.
 CycleNo is the number of the cycle, Item1 and Item2 refer to the clusters merged in this cycle.
-The numbering is for complexes (clusters with a single member complex) {0, ..., ncomplexes-1} and summarized cluster are numbered {-1, ..., -ncomplexes}.
+The numbering is for complexes (clusters with a single member complex) {0, ..., ncomplexes-1} and summarized clusters are numbered {-1, ..., -ncomplexes}.
 The last
-value is the distance between the two cluster that are merged (which is also the minimal distance between two any two clusters in the previous cycle).
+value is the distance between the two clusters that are merged (which is also the minimal distance between two any two clusters in the previous cycle).

-This outputfile can then be used as an input for the script aux/complete_scoring.awk.
+This output file can then be used as an input for the script aux/complete_scoring.awk.
 This is an awk script that extends the output file by 4 columns:
 increments, avg.
 ClSize, max.
 ClSize and min ClSize. increments is the percentage of the increase in distance between the first cycle and the last cycle in percent.
 I.e.: Let $d_i$ be the distance in the $i^{th}$ cycle, then the increment is given by